Last Updated on March 7, 2026 by George Pavlopoulos

 Wake up early and make the most out of your day.
 This is a day for sightseeing, and depending on your interests, there are several things to do in Athens.

-There’s also a wonderful belt road around the Acropolis connecting several places of interest.
-You can access the neighborhood of Thiseio, but from there, you can also reach the Acropolis Museum (book a skip-the-line ticket here).
-That’s a relatively new museum (well, compared to Acropolis itself), which opened in 2009 to the public.
 It receives a lot of attention and loads of advertisements from the Ministry of Culture.
 It hosts an excellent collection with all you need to know about the Acropolis and the Parthenon, but it somehow overshadows all the other museums in Athens.
 (After finishing the Athens guide, I will add some museums that deserve a visit.
 Pick one and visit it after the itinerary mentioned above.)

 For the time being, head over to Monastiraki Square, one of the most vibrant areas in downtown Athens.
 Cross the street and find yourself at Psyrri, one of the nicest neighborhoods in downtown Athens.
-There are several places to have lunch, all offering decent food and drinks.
+There are several places to have lunch, all of which offer decent food and drinks.
 Walk through its narrow streets, and then head over to Ermou.
 That’s the shopping artery of Athens, a long pedestrian street full of shops and people.

 Since you have already spent some time around Plaka, I suggest having dinner around Exarheia, Kolonaki, or Psyrri.
 For a drink in the evening, head over to the area around Kolokotroni Street.
 Drunk Sinatra has a pleasant atmosphere and excellent drinks, and The Clumsies has some award-winning bartenders.